nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_admission_details.md

 {% include custom/section.warnbanner.html %}

 ## Admission Details Section Content##
-The Admission details section carries information about the patient's admission, items in bold are subheadings and should be formatted as such in any html sent:
+The Admission details section carries information about the patient's admission, subheadings should be formatted as such in any html sent:

 <table width="100%">
 <tr>